DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 ## Description

-A client plugin is simply a `GenericClient` subclass designed to implement simple events handlers, and to split their tasks in atomic substasks to ensure consistent error reprocessing.
+A client plugin is simply a `GenericClient` subclass designed to implement simple events handlers, and to split their tasks in atomic subtasks to ensure consistent error reprocessing.

 ## Requirements

-Here is a commented minimal plugin implementation that won't do anything, as it doesnt implement any event handlers yet.
+Here is a commented minimal plugin implementation that won't do anything, as it doesn't implement any event handlers yet.

 ```py
 #!/usr/bin/env python3